ARE YOU HITTING A ROADBLOCK IN LOSING WEIGHT?

 • Medication: Paid directly to the pharmacy

-• Once your goal is reached, you will titrate back down to the lowest dose.
+• Once your goal is reached, you will titrate back down to the lowest dose that fits you.

 Note: This does not include medication pricing, which is subject to change by the pharmacy.